ontodev/robot/docs/remove.md

 #### Entity Types

-If an entity type is provided, only the entities of that type will be included in the removal.
+If an entity type is provided, only the terms of that type will be included in the removal.
 By default, all types are included.

 1. `classes`
 2. `properties`